Cascading/Impatient/simple1/README.md

 So here's a brief Java program, about a dozen lines long.
 It copies lines of text from file "A" to file "B".
 It uses 1 *mapper* in Apache Hadoop.
 No *reducer* needed.

 Certainly this same work could be performed in much quicker ways, such as using `cp` on Linux.
-However this is merely a starting point.
+However this Cascading example is merely a starting point.
 We'll build on this example, adding new pieces of code to explore features and strengths of Cascading.
-We'll keep building until we have a MapReduce implementation of [TF-IDF](http://en.wikipedia.org/wiki/Tf*idf) for scoring the relative "importance" keywords in a set of documents.
+We'll keep building until we have a MapReduce implementation of [TF-IDF](http://en.wikipedia.org/wiki/Tf*idf) for scoring the relative "importance" of keywords in a set of documents.
 In other words, Text Mining 101.
-What you might find if you look inside [Lucene](http://lucene.apache.org/) for example.
-Moreover, we'll show how to use some [TDD](http://en.wikipedia.org/wiki/Test-driven_development) features of Cascading, to build robust MapReduce apps at scale.
+What you might find when you peek inside [Lucene](http://lucene.apache.org/) for example, or some other text indexing framework.
+Moreover, we'll show how to use [TDD](http://en.wikipedia.org/wiki/Test-driven_development) features of Cascading, to build robust MapReduce apps for scale.

 Source
 ======
 Download source for this example on GitHub at https://github.com/ConcurrentCore/impatient/tree/master/simple1

-For quick reference, the source for this example is listed in a [gist](https://gist.github.com/2911714) on GitHub.
+For quick reference, source code for this example is listed in a [gist](https://gist.github.com/2911714) on GitHub.
 The input data is also listed in a [gist](https://gist.github.com/2911686).

 First, we create a **source tap** to specify the input data.
 That data happens to be formatted as tab-separated values (TSV) with a header row: